OUR MISSION

 Joshua Beamish, Rohan Bhargava, Janis Brenner, PeiJu Chien-Pott, Seán Curran, Norbert De La Cruz III, Erin Dillon, Da’ Von Doane, Wendell Gray II, Alia Kache, Gabrielle Lamb, Zara Lawler, Miro Magloire, Annie Nikunen, Leigh Schanfein, Helen Simoneau, Katarzyna Skarpetowska, Annalee Traylor, Manuel Vignoulle, Hannah Weber, Hee Ra Yoo, and Evita Zacharioglou

-and the following composers:
+and the following composers (again, residents in italics):

-Kati Agócs, Leah Asher, Bach-Busoni, Richard Carrick, Elliott Carter, James Holt, Shawn Jaeger, Jonathan Howard Katz, Mary Kouyoumdjian, Anne Leilehua Lanzilotti, Annie Nikunen, Hilary Purrington, Spencer Robelen, Asha Srinivasan, and Harry Stafylakis
+Kati Agócs, Leah Asher, Bach-Busoni, Richard Carrick, Elliott Carter, James Holt, Shawn Jaeger, Jonathan Howard Katz, Mary Kouyoumdjian, Leilehua Lanzilotti, Annie Nikunen, Hilary Purrington, Spencer Robelen, Asha Srinivasan, and Harry Stafylakis

-We’ve performed at the following venues:
+We performed at the following venues:

 Jacob’s Pillow Dance, Symphony Space, Mark Morris Dance Center, GK ArtsCenter, Roulette, Kumble Theater at LIU Brooklyn, Ballet Hispanico, Arts On Site, Spectrum, Peridance Capezio Center, Soapbox Gallery, ShapeShifter Lab, Steps on Broadway, Dixon Place, Elebash Hall, the Actors Fund Arts Center, the Secret Theatre, LeFrak Concert Hall (Queens College), Opperman Music Hall (Florida State University)